-Once registered, children and their families can take part in a number of free events including story times, hands-on science experiments, game nights, crafts and dance, the release states.
+Once registered, children and their families can take part in a variety of free events, including story times, hands-on science experiments, game nights, crafts and dance, according to a news release.

 Community Relations Director Deb Sullivan is looking forward to the library's teen activities, such as Cupcake Wars, a series of decorating competitions now offered for the second year in a row.

-A guidebook given at registration has a key to help parents find at a glance activities that are most suited to their child's age, she added.
+A guidebook given at registration has a key to help parents find activities that are most suited to their child's age, she added.

-Sullivan said there is no limit to the number of activities families can attend, which help them earn incentives such as prizes and badges.
+Sullivan said there is no limit to the number of activities families can attend, and participation helps them earn incentives, such as prizes and badges.

-Each person can log their minutes online and reach different prize levels — 800 minutes gets a free ticket to a York Revolutions baseball game.
+Each person can log minutes online and reach different prize levels — 800 minutes gets a free ticket to a York Revolutions baseball game, for instance.

-New focus: The goal of the program is to keep kids' minds active on summer break.
+New focus: The goal of the program is to keep kids' minds active during summer break.

-"With school out, learning and reading shouldn’t stop,” York County Libraries President Robert F. Lambert stated in the release.
+"With school out, learning and reading shouldn’t stop,” York County Libraries President Robert F. Lambert said in the release.

-But new this year, the name SummerQuest reflects a statewide shift to focus on more than just reading.
+New this year, the name SummerQuest reflects a statewide shift in focus on more than just reading.